Innocent-ICS/asr-afrispeech/Evaluation_Results.md

 - Larger models with more capacity are required
 - Additional training data or transfer learning would help
 - The task (medical/technical Shona transcription) is inherently challenging

-**Next Steps:**
-1. Evaluate LSTM and GRU architectures (with and without attention)
-2. Compare all six models to identify best architecture
-3. Optimize hyperparameters for best-performing model
-4. Consider transfer learning or pre-trained models for production use

 ---